mateusferian/quarkus-social/README.md

 http://localhost:8080/q/swagger-ui/
 ```

-### to access API documentation
+### how to build and package a Quarkus project, cleaning up old artifacts, generating a package (as JAR) and skips running tests?
-how to build and package a Quarkus project, removing old artifacts, generating a package (as JAR) and skipping running the tests?
+open the terminal and run the command below:

 ```
 ./mvnw clean package -DskipTests